-Treating the pimples around your mouth — no matter how small! — is similar to how you’d treat acne on the rest of your face, but the skin on and around your lips can be more sensitive.
-Here’s what to keep in mind:
+Treating the pimples around your mouth is similar to how you’d treat acne on the rest of your face, but the skin on and around your lips can be more sensitive.

-Apply petroleum jelly in a thin layer on and around your lips before using your Curology medication on this area — it will help to protect this sensitive area.
+1. Apply petroleum jelly in a thin layer on and around your lips before using your Curology medication on this area.
+This will help to protect this sensitive area.

-Spot treat your zit with benzoyl peroxide or salicylic acid.
-You can also use a hydrocolloid bandage (though mine never sticks to the corner of my mouth).
+2. Spot treat your zit with benzoyl peroxide or salicylic acid.
+You can also use a hydrocolloid bandage.

 Start your free trial (plus shipping and handling)